sarvesh-114/Tech-SkillQuery/README.md

 ## 📥 How to Use

 1. Open the `.pbix` file in Power BI Desktop
-2. Use slicers to filter roles or job title
+2. Use slicers to filter roles or Country
 3. Explore visual insights by category

 ---